francescolonardo/CPTS-Preparation/README.md

 ## Introduction

-This repository is dedicated to documenting my preparation for the **HTB Certified Penetration Testing Specialist (CPTS)** exam.
-It includes structured notes, methodology references, and practical walkthroughs focused on...
+This repository is dedicated to documenting my preparation for the HTB Certified Penetration Testing Specialist (CPTS) exam.
+It includes structured notes, methodology references, and practical walkthroughs aligned with the CPTS curriculum, combining both network and web application penetration testing topics.

-[...]
+The content is organized to cover the entire penetration testing lifecycle, from information gathering to exploitation, privilege escalation, and reporting.
+Core areas include:

+= **Penetration Testing Methodology** – pre-engagement, scoping, rules of engagement, and reporting.
+- **Network Security** – enumeration, service attacks, password attacks, pivoting, tunneling, and privilege escalation on Linux/Windows.
+- **Active Directory Security** – enumeration, attacks, and common misconfigurations.
+- **Web Application Security** – reconnaissance, fuzzing, SQL injection, XSS, file upload attacks, command injection, and other common web vulnerabilities.
+- **Practical Skills Development** – hands-on exploitation, payload delivery, shells, file transfers, and the use of tools like Nmap, Hydra, SQLMap, Burp Suite, ZAP, Metasploit, and ffuf.

+Each section contains technical notes, tool usage, and real-world inspired examples to build not just exam readiness but also a practical penetration testing mindset applicable in professional engagements.

+Whether you are preparing for the CPTS certification or looking to strengthen your skills in network and web penetration testing, this repository serves as a study guide and technical reference for offensive security practitioners.

 ## Learning Path Topics